Top Links

-For more on the Freesat service, which is a joint venture between the BBC and ITV, see our Freesat page.
+The service is subscription-free.
+For more on the Freesat service, see our Freesat Review.

 How do I get Freesat?

-Dish: If you don't have a satellite dish pointing to where Sky Digital's satellites are - you'll need to get a dish installed.
-Freesat will charge you £80 You need to have a satellite dish installed, if you don't already have one.
-You can order installation from Currys, Comet or Argos.(cat no: 527/0086)
+Dish: If you don’t have a satellite dish pointing to where Sky Digital‘s satellites are – you’ll need to get a dish installed.
+Contact a local TV / satellite installer for a quote.

 What set-top box receiver do I need?

-Humax Foxsat HDYou'll need a special Freesat receiver.
-Set-top boxes capable of receiving Freesat became available in May 2008.
+Humax Foxsat HDYou’ll need a special Freesat receiver.
+These are available from Currys, Argos and John

 Is there a PVR (disk-recorder) for Freesat?